What Is a Blower Motor?

 Signs of a Blower Motor Gone Bad

-If your home [isn’t feeling|doesn’t feel|suddenly isn’t]129] as comfortable as it usually does, your blower motor might be the culprit.
-Watch out for these warning signs of a bad blower motor:
+If your home doesn’t feel as cozy as it usually does, your blower motor might be the perpetrator.
+Look for these indications of a bad blower motor:

 What Causes Blower Motor Failure?